About the Evolutionary Biology Master’s Program

 Cost of Study

 Cost of study varies between California residents versus non-resident or foreign students.
-In addition, foreign students are required to have health insurance coverage every year.
 U.S. citizens may achieve California residency status at the end of one year.
 Once California residency is established students will pay the resident tuition fees.
 All fees are subject to change by the Trustees of the California State University.

 University Bursar’s Office